Typhoon (South Korean band)

-Typhoon (타이푼) was South Korean music group.
-Typhoon was signed with Trifecta Entertainment (Korea).
+Typhoon (Korean: 타이푼) is a South Korean music group that debuted in 2006.
+Signed under Trifecta Entertainment, the same company as co-ed group Koyote, they were marketed as "the second Koyote".
+Their debut album, Troika, was selected as the best rookie album of July 2006 by the Ministry of Culture and Tourism.

 Due to Solbi's busy schedule in 2008, she was not able to participate in Typhoon's 3rd album Rendezvous, so therefore another female vocalist replaced her.
 However, this did not confirm Solbi's departure from the group, she was able to remain a member and work again when she was able to.

-In February 2009, Hana officially left the group after only 2 months.
+On January 30, 2009, Hana officially left the group after only 2 months.
 Singer Lee Kyung, who sang for the OST of MBC drama Wise Mothers and Good Wives, officially replaced her on February 6.